abhinay01/RestAPI/README.md

 A Rest Application for serving data from store.json.

 #### How it works
+# Locally
+To run locally please download the project and install json server from https://github.com/typicode/json-server.<br>
+upon succesfull setup.<br>
+Please open Postman and test all the supported method through it.

+# Cloud
-This application is hosted on heroku <br>
+This application is already hosted on heroku <br>
 https://restapi-abhinay.herokuapp.com

 Any change in the this project will autometically trigger it's deployment on heroku.
-Upon succesful build, you can access the application using the above link.
+Upon successfull build, you can access the application using the above link.

 ### Supported Method